willcofer555/Zawadi_HCP/README.md

 ## Deployment

 This application is deployed using a DigitalOcean droplet VPS with Ubuntu 18.04 Apache environment.
-NginX and Gunicorn are used to serve static files
+NginX/Gunicorn are used to serve static files from the linux environment.

 ## Built With

 * [Django 2.2.4](https://docs.djangoproject.com/en/3.0/) - The web framework for perfectionists with deadlines.
-* [PostgreSQL 3.0](https://www.postgresql.org/docs/) - The World's Most Advanced Open Source Relational Database
+* [PostgreSQL 3.0](https://www.postgresql.org/docs/) - The World's Most Advanced Open Source Relational Database LAMPython

 ## Authors